By Andrea Shalal and Humeyra Pamuk

 The point was to signal that NATO is not “taking our eye off the ball in China” even as it focuses on strengthening Ukraine’s defences, one of the officials said.
 “It’s firmed up the democratic world on both Russia and China.”

 “NATO can’t afford to ignore China,” agreed a European official.
 “Europe was a bit behind in recognising this, but views have definitely shifted in light of Hong Kong,” referring to Beijing’s security crackdown on the Asian financial hub.

-A third official said: “We tried to build an era of being nice and incentivising China and we got President Xi (Jinping),” the Chinese leader who critics say has taken China on a more authoritarian path at home and aggressive course abroad.
+Another European official said: “We tried to build an era of being nice and incentivising China and we got President Xi (Jinping).”
+Western critics say Xi has taken Beijing on a more authoritarian path at home and aggressive course abroad.
 “So I think most people would think a different approach is needed.”

-Alluding to NATO’s original mission to counter Russian threats to the West, He added: “NATO’s area of operation is simply north of the Tropic of Cancer.
+Regarding NATO’s original mission to counter Russian threats to the West, the official added: “NATO’s area of operation is simply north of the Tropic of Cancer.
 It has no eastern or western limits.
 So I think it’s fair that NATO looks at that.”